Rui-Santos/binarybtc/README.md

 Connection
 ---------------------

-You can use a linux port proxy to pipe connections on 80 to Express on 8080
+You can use a linux port proxy to pipe connections on 80 to Express on 8080.
+This is because Linux does not allow a user other than root to bind to port 80.

 >iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 8080